-Amber supports 5 data types:
+Amber supports six data types:

 Text